YashPaliwal000/MongoDB-Replication/README.md

 # MongoDB-Replication
-This repository  contains step by step guide to create replica set in MongoDB Standalone server in windows  Environment
+This repository  contains step by step guide to create replica set in MongoDB Standalone server .